 Complete your assignment on the Assignment Sheet page

 Note: An orange exclamation mark indicates that you must fill out that field.

 - Click Edit to edit the Title, Genre, or Grade Level.

 - A green check mark means that you have completed filling out that portion of the assignment.
 You can click the check mark, however, to edit that option.

-- Click the "Objectives" to add objectives for your students.
-To learn more about "Objectives" please read How do I set objectives for my students' assignments?.
+- Click Objectives to add objectives for your students.
+To learn more about Objectives please read the help article How do I set objectives for my students' assignments?.

-- If you want to add a "Resource," such as an assignment sheet or model select that here.
+- If you want to add a Resource, such as an assignment sheet or model, click Resources.